 The Longleaf Pine Tree – This type of pine has long needles that grow in clusters of three.
 It is able to regenerate naturally, which makes it very popular for conservation efforts.

-The Slash Pine Tree – This variety of pine trees features two needles per cluster and short, stout cones that are sensitive to fire.
+The Slash Pine Tree – This variety of pine tree features two needles per cluster and short, stout cones that are sensitive to fire.
 They don’t lose their leaves until spring, making them ideal for planting near power lines.

 The Loblolly Pine Tree – The loblolly pine tree is a tall, straight variety of pine that features bright green needles and brown cone scales.
 It has a pleasant fragrance and grows in dense clusters, which makes it ideal for planting near homes.